design-group/style-guide/README.md

 ## View Structure
 The root container of a view should be one of the following:

 **Flex Container:** This should be the default for almost all views.
-Building a view inside of a flex container allows the view to be responsive to different screen sizes so that it may be designed for TVs, computer screens, mobile devices, and anything in between.
+Building a view inside of a flex container allows its components to grow, shrink, and wrap in response to the size of the screen on which it is rendered.
+This way, the same view may be designed for TVs, computer screens, mobile devices, and anything in between.

 **Breakpoint Container:** More situational than the flex container, this type should be used when you need to render the same view in a different way depending on the screen size.
 If you need to replace text with icons on a smaller screen, or add additional components on a larger screen, use this container.